 Related Reading: Easy Dessert Dips for All Your Summer Barbecues

-Want to serve individual desserts that still combine a patriotic color scheme and very low effort?
-These charming trifles are just the thing.
-Simply cube angel food cake, whip some cream (a cinch with a stand mixer), and put them together with fresh strawberries and blueberries; you can knock the components out ahead of time, but wait to assemble them until you’re ready to serve.
+These individual desserts boast a patriotic color scheme but are also good with any ripe fruit you find at the farmers’ market.
+Simply cube angel food cake, whip some cream (a cinch with a stand mixer), and put them together with fresh berries or stone fruit; you can knock the components out ahead of time, but wait to assemble them until you’re ready to serve.
 And feel free to skip the strawberry stars, but they are a superb finishing touch.
 Get the Red, White, and Blue Trifle recipe.

 24-Piece Mini Cookie Cutter Set, $8.99 on Amazon

 Great for making bento, decorating desserts, and more.

 Related Reading: Snazzy Star-Shaped 4th of July Party Supplies

 Rice Krispie treats are easy, classic, crowd-pleasing, and infinitely adaptable (these Chocolate Peanut Butter Kit Kat Crunch Bars are a personal favorite that are as amazing as they look/sound).
 But since it is summer and that means eating as much ice cream as possible, why not combine the two desserts into an easy yet impressive ice cream cake?
 Genius, and the flavor combo possibilities are vast.
 Get our Chocolate Rice Krispies Ice Cream Cake recipe.